Research Public Philosophy

 A paper about how mental states (conceived as sentences of Mentalese) come to have the content they do.
 The strategy is based on maximizing Mentalese sentences that are safe.
 The strategy gives the right predictions in cases involving hallucination and cases involving objects that are modally robust.

-Is full beleif gradable and sorities susceptible?
+Is full belief gradable and sorities susceptible?
 (In Progress)

 Yes